 Tempo runs help increase your lactate threshold, which will help you run faster for a longer period of time.
 Most of the lactate your body produces is converted into energy to power your workout.
 You know that feeling when your legs (and lungs!) start to burn?
 That’s the point when hydrogen ions accumulate, which increases the acidity in your blood, forcing you to slow down.
 To create lactate your body uses some of those hydrogen ions, which help reduce that acidity.
 Tempo runs, which are also called Lactate Threshold (or LT) runs, will make a big difference.

 Here’s my favorite Tempo workout.
 For the purposes of 5k training, sustain your tempo pace for 2-4 miles.
 A great way to figure out your tempo pace is the pace you can sustain for about an hour.
 Comfortably hard is another way of looking at it.
-For an even more precise guideline, check out my cohost Coach Laura Norris’ post, How to Do Your Own Lactate Threshold Test.
+For an even more precise guideline, check out Coach Laura Norris’ post, How to Do Your Own Lactate Threshold Test.

 Hill Training